a-h-ismail/home-snapshot/README.md

 # Purpose
-Simple systemd service to take daily snapshots for a specific directory (using rsync).
+This repository hosts `home-snapshot`, a simple service to take incremental snapshots for any directory.

 # Notes
 - The timer triggers 5 minutes after boot, then once every 12 hours.